 NOTE—When N1 = N0, Method B reduces to Method A.

-TGah Editor: Change the paragraph below as follows (#3286):
+TGah Editor: Change the paragraph in D2.1 below as follows highlighted in red (#3286):

-When dot11S1GOptionImplemented is truethe TIM is carried in an S1G PPDU, the Partial Virtual Bitmap field is constructed with one or more Encoded Block subfields if at least one bit in the traffic indication virtual bitmap is equal to 1 as shown in Figure 8-124c (Partial Virtual Bitmap field).
+When the TIM is carried in an S1G PPDU, the Partial Virtual Bitmap field is constructed with one or more Encoded Block subfields if at least one bit in the traffic indication virtual bitmap is equal to 1 as shown in Figure 8-124c (Partial Virtual Bitmap field).
 The Encoded Block subfield consists of the Block Control subfield, the Block Offset subfield, and the Encoded Block Information subfield as shown in Figure 8-124d (Encoded Block subfield).
 When dot11MultipleBSSIDActivated is true, the Partial Virtual Bitmap field contains zero or more Encoded Block subfields that contain BSS AIDs.

 [CID 3712]